ChrisHayduk/Obsidian-Notes/Learning Notes/AI in Drug Discovery/AI for Protein Structure Prediction at Harvard.md

 	- Network effects of interacting/cascading/inhibiting signals
 	- Multiple relevant scales (e.g. organism, cell, molecule, etc.)
 - High dimensional space in biology but small data (especially labeled data)
-- Try to mitigate the lack of labeled data and small per-modality data by dumping everything into a transformer trained using self-supervision.
-In order of lowest level to highest level:
+- Idea is to mitigate the lack of labeled data and small per-modality data by dumping everything into a transformer trained using self-supervision.
+	- In order of lowest scale to highest scale:
 		- Genomes
 		- RNA sequences
 		- RNA structures
 		- Protein sequences
 		- Protein structures
 		- Interactions
 		- Cells
 		- Molecular perturbations
 		- Spatial data
+	- They haven't built this yet, focusing on separate modalities at the moment (built a protein language model and a gene language model)
 - Built a 100B protein language model
 	- Interestingly, instead of just masked language modeling, they used masked language modeling + causal language modeling as the objective
 		- This allows for both protein encoding and protein generation
+			- Use reinforcement learning to optimize protein generation for specific objectives (e.g. function predictions)
 	- Found that proteins with specific gene ontology labels cluster in embedding space without training on function information